-NOTE: This procedure must be followed for both engines.
+NOTE: On models with twin engines, this procedure must be followed for both engines.

-When towing a Sea-Doo boat in water, pinch the water supply hose cooling the intercooler (if applicable) and exhaust system.
+Pinch the water supply hose cooling the intercooler (if applicable) and exhaust system.

-TYPICAL 1.
-Hose pincher
+1. Hose pincher

-This will prevent the exhaust system from filling with water which may lead to water being injected into the engine.
-Without the engine running there isn't any exhaust pressure to carry the water out the exhaust outlet.
 NOTICE Failure to do this may result in damage to the engine.
-If you must tow a stranded sport boat in water and do not have a hose pincher be sure to stay well below the maximum towing speed of 24 km/h (15 MPH).
+If you must tow a stranded boat in water and do not have a hose pincher be sure to stay well below the maximum towing speed of 24 km/h (15 MPH).